Venkat7123/Pandas-and-Numpy-Commands/README.md

 To read the given data and perform data analysis using Numpy and Pandas.

 # Algorithm
-STEP 1: Read the given Data
+STEP 1: Read the given Data.

-STEP 2: Get the information about the data
+STEP 2: Get the information about the data.

-STEP 3: Remove the null values from the data
+STEP 3: Remove and Fill the null values from the data.

-STEP 4: Save the Clean data to the file
+STEP 4: Save the Clean data to the respective files.

-STEP 5: Remove outliers using IQR

-STEP 6: Use zscore of to remove outliers

 # Coding and Output
 ```